ansible/ansible/docs/docsite/rst/vault.rst

 Multiple vault passwords
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Since Ansible 2.4 and later support using multiple vault passwords, :option:`--vault-id` can be provided multiple times.
+Since Ansible 2.4 and later support using multiple vault passwords, :option:`--vault-id <ansible-playbook --vault-id>` can be provided multiple times.

 If multiple vault passwords are provided, by default Ansible will attempt to decrypt vault content